ionutziv7/SimpleProjects/README.md

 From simple projects to complex projects.

 From topics like:
-- ariables
+- variables
 - data types
 - functions or methods
 - recursive functions
-- operators,
+- operators
 - loops(for loops, while, do-while)
 - if statements, if-else if statements
 - conditional statements
 - switch statements
-- to
 - classes
 - objects
 - headers
-- rototypes
+- prototypes
 - inheritance
 - polymorphism
 - virtual functions